TheFeNiXCode/eeBOOK/README.md

 ## Features

 - Load and Modify EPUB
-- OCR Recognition from/to photo
 - Proofreading tool
 - Go to page/chapter
 - Text search
+- OCR Recognition from/to photo (Tesseract 4 must be installed)
 - Help page